Classification of problematic subgroups of U(n)

 In this paper, we carry out the fixed point calculation analogous to that of \cite{ADL2} in the context of unitary groups.
-The calculation is part of a program to establish the conjectured $bu$-analogue of the Whitehead Conjecture and the conjectured collapse of the homotopy spectral sequence of the Weiss tower for the functor $V\mapsto B\Uof{V}$ (see~\cite{Arone-Lesh} Section~12).
-Let $\Lcal_{n}$ denote the (topological) poset category of partitions of $\complexes^{n}$ into nonzero proper orthogonal subspaces.
+The calculation is part of a program to establish the conjectured $bu$-analogue of the Whitehead Conjecture and the conjectured collapse of the homotopy spectral sequence of the Weiss tower for the functor $V\mapsto B\Uof{V}$ (see~\cite{Arone-Lesh-Crelle} Section~12).
+Let $\Lcal_{n}$ denote the (topological) poset category of decompositions of $\Cn$ into nonzero proper orthogonal subspaces.
 The category $\Lcal_{n}$ was first introduced in~\cite{Arone-Topology}.
 It is internal to the category of topological spaces: both its object set and its morphism set have a topology.
-(See~\cite{Proc} for a detailed discussion and examples.)
-The action of the unitary group $\Un$ on $\complexes^{n}$ induces a natural action of $\Un$ on $\Lcal_{n}$, and the Bredon homology of the $\Un$-space $\Lcal_{n}$ plays an analogous role in the unitary context to the part played by the Bredon homology of the $\Sigma_{n}$-space~$\Pcal_{n}$ in the classical context. \begin{remark*} The complex $\Lcal_{n}$ has a similar flavor to the ``stable building" or ``common basis complex" studied by John Rognes in \cite{RognesTopology, RognesPreprint}. \end{remark*}
+(See~\cite{Banff1} for a detailed discussion and examples.)
+The action of the unitary group $\Un$ on $\Cn$ induces a natural action of $\Un$ on $\Lcal_{n}$, and the Bredon homology of the $\Un$-space $\Lcal_{n}$ plays an analogous role in the unitary context to the part played by the Bredon homology of the $\Sigma_{n}$-space~$\Pcal_{n}$ in the classical context.
+The complex $\Lcal_{n}$ has a similar flavor to the ``stable building" or ``common basis complex" studied in~\cite{Rognes-Topology, RognesPreprint}.

-As finite \pdash groups in the discrete setting are usually replaced in the compact Lie setting by \pdash toral subgroups (i.e., extensions of finite \pdash groups by tori), our goal in this paper is to identify \pdash toral subgroups of $\Un$ with noncontractible fixed point sets on $\Lcal_{n}$.
+In passing from finite groups to compact Lie groups, one usually replaces the notion of finite \pdash groups with that of \pdash toral groups (i.e., extensions of finite \pdash groups by tori).
+Our goal in this paper is to identify the \pdash toral subgroups of $\Un$ that have noncontractible fixed point spaces on $\Lcal_{n}$.